Constant-sized correlations are sufficient to robustly self-test maximally entangled states with unbounded dimension: Acknowledgment

 \section{Acknowledgment}

-The author is deeply grateful to his PhD advisor, Carl Miller, for the enlightening discussions with him, his patient guidance and useful critiques through this project.
-His original ideas about combining a linear system game with a Bell inequality and characterizing prime numbers by their primitive roots are invaluable to this work.
-He also helped the author with the design of the extended weighted CHSH test and the editing of the draft.
+The author is deeply grateful to his PhD advisor, Carl Miller, for the enlightening discussions with him.
+Carl's original ideas about combining a linear system game with a Bell inequality and about characterizing prime numbers by their primitive roots are invaluable to this work.
+Carl also helped the author with the design of $\hat{P}_{-\pi/p}$.